-My son is 4 months old is since 5 days.
-Today he didn't drink any milk and I can tell trying was bothering his throat.
+My son is 4 months old and he has been sick for 5 days.
+Today he didn’t drink any milk and I can tell trying was bothering his throat.

 Sick Babies And Dehydration

 It sounds like your baby is having a bad cold or other virus infection.
 If he has a cold, it will last about 7-14 days.

 If he has a stuffy nose and/or a fever, he will not eat much.
 To help your baby with his stopped up nose, you can use saline nose drops.
 You make these by adding 0.5 teaspoon of table salt to 2 cups of boiled water.
 After the solution has come to room temperature, put one drop in each nostril then suck gently with the 1 ounce rubber syringe (suction bulb).
 Do this before each feeding and at bed time to make it easier for the child to breathe.

 Also, keep offering him fluids as much as possible.
 It is very important that he doesn’t get dehydrated.
 If he continues to refuse to drink and starts showing signs of dehydration (specified below), you need to take him to a doctor immediately.